survivejs/react-book/manuscript/02_developing_with_webpack.md

 };
 ```

-We use `path.resolve` here as it is preferred to use absolute paths with webpack.
-If you move your configuration below some directory, you'll need to take this into account.
-Alternatively you could use `path.join(__dirname, 'app', 'main')` and such but I like to use `path.resolve` for these.
+Given webpack expects absolute paths we have some good options here.
+I like to use `path.resolve` but `path.join` would be a good alternative.
+See [Node.js path API](https://nodejs.org/api/path.html) for exact details.

 If you hit `node_modules/.bin/webpack` now you can get a webpack build done.
 But we are not interested in builds.
 We want a proper development server to develop against.